ephort/innodb-memory-benchmarks/README.md

 ## About

 Benchmark tool of InnoDB and Memory MySQL engines as a PHP CLI.

-The purpose of this tool is to validate the results of sysbench.
+The purpose of this tool is to validate the results of other benchmark tools, e.g. sysbench.

 ## Installation